kelu124/un0rick/un0rick/usb-setup.md

 This will create and install the iceprog utility, used to flash the fpga program (bitstream).

+## FTDI rules.

+_Notes for Linux_: Create a file /etc/udev/rules.d/53-lattice-ftdi.rules with the following line in it to allow uploading bit-streams as unprivileged user:

+`ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6014", MODE="0660", GROUP="plugdev", TAG+="uaccess"`

+This should solve usb access rules.

 ## Board specific install files

 Download the [install pack](https://github.com/kelu124/un0rick/blob/master/usb/install_pack.zip) or by

 `wget https://github.com/kelu124/un0rick/raw/master/usb/install_pack.zip`

 ## Connect the usb cable